agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_20250805.md

 	- Will be trying to use git to backup documentation
 - After a lot of kind of difficult renaming and such, got git repo up to date (I think)
 - Now, need to go into my scripts and change the paths
+- After changing the paths and corresponding folder names, calibrate_instruments ran and exported the figures with no issue
+	- Changed the time series plotting for NO2 to only show errorbars for data used to fit ODR